Auriana/TWEB_Project1/README.md

 Authors: Anthony Roubaty & Auriana Hug.

+*Attention*, the last commit on heroku makes curious things : we don't see the navbar anymore, and the PDF-chat functions don't seem to work anymore.
+Nevertheless, no error appear on the console.
+We gave up... (for the moment).

 ## Current problems
 - Structure problem : we started with test pages (testPDF, testSOcketIO).
 The work sessions have gone very quickly, and we've built the rest above.
 - No notion of session-lecture.